aknik/telerat/README.md

 # telebot
-*made by 0x08*
+*made by 0x08*\n
-a simple Remote Access Tool for your personal computer that works over telegram. hope u like it .. btw it's just the beginning
+a simple Remote Access Tool for your personal computer that works over telegram.\n hope u like it ..\n btw it's just the beginning\n